 Are there any states from which visitors are unable to travel to campus?

-Are there restrictions regarding the number of visitors on campus at a time?
+When visits re-open will there be restrictions regarding the number of visitors on campus at a time?

 In order to facilitate appropriate social distancing and to ensure the continued safety of our community members, we are currently restricting visitors to no more than 6 people in a group.
 Should you be traveling with more than 6 people, please bring only 6 party members to campus on the day of your visit.